 Indigenous Peoples need to participate fully in, and benefit from, Canada’s emerging environmental sector and the expansion of new jobs within the market

-In 2001, a partnership between ECO Canada and the Aboriginal Human Resource Council (AHRC) led to the emergence of our flagship program, the Indigenous Environmental BEAHR (Building Environmental Aboriginal Human Resources) Training Program.
+In 2001, a partnership between ECO Canada and the Aboriginal Human Resource Council (AHRC) led to the emergence of our flagship program, the Indigenous Environmental BEAHR Training Programs.
 BEAHR was established with the aim of increasing the participation of Indigenous talent in the environmental sector.

 Our relationship with Indigenous peoples is founded on respect.
 Respect for their distinct cultures, history, unique relationship to the land and the legal status of Indigenous Peoples.
 We are committed to collaborating with Indigenous Peoples and their communities to build long-term and mutually beneficial relationships based on the values of honesty, and inclusion.